tardate/LittleArduinoProjects/playground/TemperatureLoggerTypeK/README.md

 This develops an open-circuit voltage (Seebeck voltage) that is proportional to the difference in temperature.

 Various types of thermocouples are differentiated by their materials and their Seebeck voltages.
-Votlages vary as a function of temperature and are not linear.
+Voltages vary as a function of temperature and are not linear.
 Three techniques are possible for converting the thermocouple voltage to a temperature differential:

 * use the standard tables available for each type of thermocouple
 * use the characteristic polynomial equation that may be available
-* use a linear approxmation.
+* use a linear approximation.
 This is common when using Type K, since the Seebeck voltage is roughly linear above room temperature

 Since thermocouples only measure the temperature differential, it is necessary to independently establish the baseline aka the "Cold Reference Junction".

 ### Measuring the Type K Thermocouple Temperature